MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-3.8.0/install-az-ps.md

 To remove a version of Azure PowerShell, see [Uninstall the Azure PowerShell module](uninstall-az-ps.md).

-If you have more than one version of the module installed, module autoload and `Import-Module` load the latest version by default.
+If you have more than one version of the module installed, module autoload, and `Import-Module` load the latest version by default.

 You can install or load a specific version of the `Az` module by using the `-RequiredVersion`